bFraley/bFraley.github.io/_posts/2016-10-19-weekly-list.md

 <p>There's numerous materials online to learn the next
 big thing in software development.
-I've narrowed down some of the best resources that I'll be dedicating some time to each week - at least for the next month.
-Here's the plan:</p>
+I've narrowed down some of the best resources that I'll be dedicating some time to each week - at least for the next month.</p>>

+<h4>Here's the plan:</h4>

 <ul>
     <li><a href="egghead.io">egghead.io </a>(1-2 courses per week)</li>